 KEY, Thomas Hewitt.
 London 20.3.1799 — London 29.11.1875.
 British Classical Scholar.
 Son of Thomas Key, a physician, and Mary Lux Barry.
 Educated at Buntingford grammar school, Hertfordshire.
 Studies at St. John’s and Trinity Colleges, Cambridge, graduated B.A.
 1821, M.A.
 1824.
 Also studied medicine.
 In 1825-27 Professor of Pure mathematics at the new University of Virginia.
 Unhappy with climate he resigned and returned to England.
-From 1828 Professor of Latin at University of London, in 1842 changed to the chair of Comparative Grammar, taught until his death (without salary).
+From 1828 Professor of Latin at University of London (learned comparative method from his colleague Rosen), in 1842 changed to the chair of Comparative Grammar, taught until his death (without salary).
 Also Headmaster of the school attached to University College.
 Married 1824 Sarah Troward, seven children.

 – A Latin-English Dictionary.
 Cambridge, 1888 (with etymologies, incomplete); other works on Latin.

 Sources: *Chr.
 Stray, Oxford D.N.B.; W.D.
 Whitney, Oriental and Linguistic Essays.
 N.Y.
 1873, 204ff.; W.W[orth], D.N.B.
 31, 84-86; Wikipedia with portrait.